 - Visit FAA’s Portable Electronic Devices page for more information about using consumer electronics on U.S. flights.

 Should voice calls be allowed on a plane?

-To make matters worse, when people do make phone calls on a train they always seem to talk more loudly than normal, which makes it even more annoying, and I am sure the same would be true if they were making phone calls on a plane too.
+To make matters worse, when people do make phone calls on a train, they always seem to talk more loudly than normal, which makes it even more annoying, and I am sure the same would be true if they were making phone calls on a plane as well.

-If you found this article on using Whatsapp on a plane useful then you may also find the following of interest:
+If you found this article useful then you may also find the following of interest: